LdeAlejandro/rhcsa10-fixed-Sanger-exam/README.md

 ### Requirements

-- On server2, create a shared group directory /data/sales and ensure that chisha is the owner of that directory.
-- The owner and the group sales should have permissions to access this directory and read and write files in it.
-Other users should have no permissions at all.
+* On `server2`, create the directory `/data/sales`.
+* Ensure user `chisha` owns the directory.
+* Ensure members of group `sales` can create, modify and access files in this directory.
+* Ensure users outside the group have no access.
+* Ensure newly created files inherit group ownership from group `sales`.
-- Ensure that any new file that is created in this directory is group-owned by the group sales automatically, and can only be deleted by chisha, as well as the user that created the file.
+* Ensure files in this directory can only be deleted by:

+  * the file owner
+  * user `chisha`
+  * root

 ---